imteekay/frontend-challenges/INSTRUCTIONS.md

 * Each room has zero or more children up to a maximum of three
 * Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
 * Each room has a maximum occupancy of five.
 This is, adults plus children per room
-* The Guest and Room selector should always yield a valid room occupancy
+* The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
 * A user can either choose `Update` to commit the output, or click the `x` on top to reset the chosen room selection, revert back to the original state and emit this

 #### Non Functional requirements
 ##### Configurability
-The functional requirements can change in the future, what can you do to make sure the component is easiliy configurable
+The functional requirements can change in the future, do what you can to make sure the component is easiliy configurable.

 ##### Usability
 It should be evident to the user how to operate the component.
 We are here to help the user to understand what are their options and guide them.